AntonHarbers/Forkcast/README.md

 [✔] copy meals
 [✔] move meals to different day
 [✔] implement indexDb as a local storage solution
+[] sorting and searching ingredients/items
+[] solution for non meal ingredients
+[] list of meals that can be searched
 [] done for now, setup api server with CRUD routes for the data [] dummy api calls using indexDB, optimistic updates and loading states [] setup the code for syncing meals that were sent during offline mode to api